-The techniques for minimising dust are tried-and-tested, but not always applied in an immature wood-pellet market like the UK.
+The techniques for minimising dust are tried-and-tested, but not always applied in the UK.
 The key techniques are:

 - Clean the pellets (by screening and suction) at each point where the pellets are handled, and particularly at the final point where the pellets are loaded for delivery to the customer.

 - Use pressurised tankers to reduce the generation of additional dust during delivery.

 - Use low-abrasion pipes (i.e. smooth internal surfaces).

 - Minimise the distance and number of angles in the pipes from the truck to the store.

 - Use an impact mat (or other device) in a suitable position to minimise damage to the pellets when they enter the store.

 - Use suction systems on the outlet to extract some of the remaining dust and (more significantly) reduce the pressure in the store to minimise the escape of dust into the surrounding area.